 - In Spain, where irregular migrants are allowed to register in municipal registrars (the padrón see Box 6), the cities of Madrid and Barcelona have started issuing 'local residency cards' (tarjetas or documentos de vecindad) to demonstrate, in a reliable and immediate way, migrants' registration in the local registrar.
 The cards thus allow easy access to all services connected to the registration, including local social services, health care, education, language training, and cultural and sport activities offered by the city.
 The card is also used to show the holder's continued residency in the city, which could facilitate their regularisation in Spain.
 In Barcelona, the documento de vecindad issued by the municipality is also aimed at providing migrants with a document recording their particular integration in the city (including, for instance, information on whether the card holder has done language training, has an income, or has relatives in the city) which could help them resist deportation.
-The local cards do not operate as a substitute to official ID cards, and indeed an official identification document is needed to register.116 - The City of Paris has adopted the 'Paris citizen card' ('Carte citoyenne/citoyen de Paris') which can be requested by anyone residing in Paris 'without conditions related to nationality' and is automatically issued to any student enrolled at an institution in Paris.
-The Paris citizen card mostly allows its holders to access cultural and communal activities and services (e.g. cultural events, access to libraries, training) offered in the French capital for free, and is not a substitute for an identification card.117 The card was in part inspired by the New York City card (see Box 20), and was introduced in a strategy adopted following the Paris terror attacks to increase a sense of belonging to the city and reduce segregation of the most marginalised social groups, including irregular migrants.118
+The local cards do not operate as a substitute to official ID cards, and indeed an official identification document is needed to register.
+195 - The City of Paris has adopted the 'Paris citizen card' ('Carte citoyenne/citoyen de Paris') which can be requested by anyone residing in Paris 'without conditions related to nationality' and is automatically issued to any student enrolled at an institution in Paris.
+The Paris citizen card mostly allows its holders to access cultural and communal activities and services (e.g. cultural events, access to libraries, training) offered in the French capital for free, and is not a substitute for an identification card.
+The card was in part inspired by the New York City card (see Box 22), and was introduced in a strategy adopted following the 2015 Paris terror attacks to increase a sense of belonging to the city and reduce segregation of the most marginalised social groups, including irregular migrants.
+The Paris is automatically including irregular migrants. - The City of Utrecht has developed two cards: the U Card for anyone receiving social assistance and the BBB Card for irregular migrants.
+The former confers access to social security, cultural institutions and sports activities.
+The latter primarily provides access to Bed, Bath and Bread facilities which offer food, a shower and shelter people to homeless migrants who have been refused asylum.198 - While the City of Nantes has issued a local Carte Blanche to vulnerable members of its population, including irregular migrants, granting access to culture, sports and leisure